virgesmith/wasm-rust-julia/README.md

 See it in action [here](https://friarswood.net)

-Rendering Julia sets in the browser using rust compiled to WebAssembly
+Client-side rendering of fractals in the browser using rust compiled to WebAssembly:
+- dymnamic Julia sets (the value of `c` is determined by the position of the mouse pointer)
+- zoomable Mandelbrot set (left-click increases the magnification by 2 centred on the mouse pointer)

 Build: